 Because of the uniqueness and possible hazards of the museum, here are my best tips for visiting:

-- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in a line as well as admission is a little cheaper.
-Admission is $18 online and $20 on site for anyone 3 and up.
-The rooftop is an additional $8.
+- Buy Tickets Online: They do not currently have specific day/time reservations but buying your ticket online can save you time in line and the ticket is good for any date that year.
+Admission is $20 for anyone 3 and up which includes the indoor activities and MonstroCity outdoor access.
+The rooftop is an additional fee when open March-October.
 Pinball hall is an extra $6 for all day play.

 - Avoid Peak Times: Visit on a weekday or on a weekend visit early or late if possible to avoid crowds.

 - Parking: The official lot is right in front of the museum and costs $10 (currently credit only).
 Another $10 lot is right across the street or you can use meters.
 Leave no valuables in you car.

 - Plan at least a half day: This is not a place you can get through in an hour or two.
 We normally spend about 4 hours and could easily spend all day.